 How To Bet On The NBA

-The LeBron James news has got you interested in NBA betting, has it?
-Well, before you dive in, you’ll need have a basic understanding of what’s happening.
-If you’ve never placed a bet on NBA basketball, here is a brief primer to get you started on your way.
+The start of the 2015-16 NBA season has gotten you interested in betting, has it?
+Or perhaps you've been studying the NFL odds and decided to expand into basketball.
+Maybe, after poring over the NCAA basketball odds, you've decided to take a clore look at the professional league.
+Well, before you dive in and stare placing your bets, you will need have a basic understanding of what’s happening.
+If you’ve never placed a bet on NBA basketball, or if you are a seasoned veteran in need of a touchup, here is a brief primer to get you started on your way.

-When it comes to total betting, you’ll find an over/under that refers to the combined scored of the two teams.
+When it comes to total betting, NBA odds will offer an over/under line that refers to the combined scored of the two teams.
 The sportsbook might decide that the Cleveland-Miami matchup will have a total of 185 points and you have to wager on whether the final total will be over or under.
 Expect to see higher totals with teams that have a lot of offensive firepower and lower in games that are expected to be defensive struggles.